mikkokotola/webcodingforbeginners/README.md

     </script>
 ```

 Notice how much easier it it to look at in Visual Studio Code with the colours indicating different types of elements.
 One pro tip for Visual Studio Code is also the key combination `Shift + Alt + F`, which formats the current document according to its type.
-So it format HTML like HTML should be indented and Javascript like Javascript should be, making it easy to read and saving you from manually having to fix indentations, linings and extra spaces in the code.
+So it formats HTML like HTML should be formatted and Javascript like Javascript should be, making it easy to read and saving you from manually having to fix indentations, linings and extra spaces in the code.
 Try putting some extra spaces in your code and then hitting `Shift + Alt + F`.

 Now try out our updated app in your browser.